-Identified areas of improvement are then reassessed at the discretion of the Human Subject Signatory Official, Director of Research Oversight Administration, or the IRB Administrator.
+Identified areas of improvement are then reassessed at the discretion of the Human Subject Signatory Official, Executive Director of Research Compliance, or the Director of Research Compliance-IRB.
 See also Reporting and Assessing Compliance Concerns and Chain of Reporting.

 AAHRPP I.1.B, I.1.D, I.5, I.5.A, I.5.B